jarsonX/Portfolio/01_Immigration_Analysis/README.md

 # Contents

-analysis_1 - basic exploration
+- Canada.xlsx - the dataset

-analysis_2 - basic visualization
+- dataset.py - code for loading and modification of the dataset, used in all analyses

-analysis_3 - specialized visualization
+- analysis_1 - basic exploration

-analysis_4 - analysis by decades
+- analysis_2 - basic visualization

-analysis_5 - regression
+- analysis_3 - specialized visualization

-Canada.xlsx - the dataset
+- analysis_4 - analysis by decades

-dataset.py - code for loading and modification of the dataset, used in all analyses
+- analysis_5 - regression